 Safety standards protect users from electrical shock and fire hazards caused by electrical equipment.
 They establish minimum safety standards required for electrical equipment and components.
 Each country has its own national safety standards according to voltages, weather conditions and safety approaches.
 Using safety-approved relays in equipment will exempt manufacturers from taking the relay test at the time of the application for the standard approval of the equipment.

-Worldwide Safety Standards and Certifying Organizations
+Worldwide Electrical Safety Standards & Certifying Organizations

 |Safety standards||National standards||Country||General outline||Certifying organizations||Certified safety markings|